lbastigk/Nebulite/README.md

 | specific RenderObjects       | Extend the `RenderObjectTree` | See `include/RenderObjectTree.h` and its expansions `include/RTE_*.h`   |
 | specific JSON-Documents      | Extend the `JSONTree`         | See `include/JSONTree.h` and its expansions `include/JTE_*.h`           |

+Each Class has access to a different tree through `funcTree->...` and a different workspace through `self->...`:
+- `MainTree` can access the global space
+- `RenderObjectTree` can access the attached RenderObject
+- `JSONTree` can access the attached JSON

 Example procedure for a new MainTree feature:
 1. **Create expansion file:** `MTE_MyFeature.{h,cpp}`
 2. **Inherit from wrapper:** Create class inheriting from `MainTreeExpansion::Wrapper<MyFeature>`